2010 United States House of Representatives elections in Indiana: District 4

 Republican Steve Buyer did not run for re-election.
 McCain carried the district with 56% of the vote.
 Todd Rokita, the Republican Secretary of State of Indiana, Republican State Senator Brandt Hershman, Cheryl Denise Allen and Mark Seitz filed to run for Buyer's vacant seat.
 Rokita won the primary and defeated Democrat David Sanders in the general election.

-2010
+Predictions

 District 5

 Republican Dan Burton has represented this district since 2003.
 John McCain carried 59% of the vote in 2008.

 Former Republican candidate Brose McVey, Indiana Republican Party Executive Director Luke Messer, State Representative Mike Murphy, and 2008 primary challenger John McGoff all formally announced their intention to run.
 Burton won the primary with just 30% of the vote.
 He faced Democrat Tim Crawford in the general election.